jpsca/tcom/docs/en/docs/guide/extra.md

 ### `.setdefault(name, value=True)`

-Adds an attribute or sets a property, *but only if it's not already present*.
-Pass a name and a value to set an attribute.
+Adds an argument or sets a property, *but only if it's not already present*.
+Pass a name and a value to set an argument.
 Omit the value or use `True` as value to set a property instead.

 ```html+jinja
 {% do attrs.setdefault("aria-label", "Products") %}